codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-environments.md

 You can then view the deployment history for a specific version of the application.

-### Identify application versions in different Environments
+### Get versions of dependencies in selected application
 Identify the version of the application deployed in different Environments to track the progress of the applications, understand the changes made, and ensure that customers are using the latest or most appropriate release.

-Codefresh does more than just show you the version of the application currently deployed in an Environment.
-Our UI provides intuitive diff views of Environments.
-You can:
-* View the charts (dependencies) deployed with the application and the release for each
+View the charts (dependencies) deployed with the application and the release version of each.
-* Compare dependency versions with applications in different environments

-**How to**
 1. In the Codefresh UI, from the Ops in the sidebar, select **Environments**.
 1. Click the version number of the application.